PicturElements/lib/README.md

 * **Performance**

   *Code should be fast*.
 While cleanliness and the maintainability to which it is conducive is paramount, performance is a very important aspect that should not be taken lightly.
 At times, it may be necessary, or even encouraged, to sacrifice some cleanliness for performance.
 For instance, it can be seen how this applies to loop constructs in all libraries.
-While usually far a significant performance bottleneck, loop constructs are clear enough on their own to warrant their small performance benefit in exchange for some added mental overhead, warranted by the fact that library code is likely to be run much more often than application code.
+While usually far from a significant performance bottleneck, loop constructs are clear enough on their own to warrant their small performance benefit in exchange for some added mental overhead, warranted by the fact that library code is likely to be run much more often than application code.
 The closer to the silicon, the more lenient the demand for squeaky clean code.
 Overall, however, performance should be a complement to a clean codebase and not the other way around.
 Performance optimization should primarily be done through careful selection of appropriate algorithms, as well as in situ when written, assuming it is done in an unobtrusive manner.
 For instance, leveraging short-circuit evaluation is a relatively unobtrusive method of cutting clock cycles.

 * **Development Mindset**